View source on GitHub

 Permission Grant Management

-All CRUD operations on permission grants require the pdc-admin role.
+CRUD operations on permission grants require either the pdc-admin role or the

 Implemented Permissions